 Single-Shot FT-Spectrometer "Tilt" with two-beam interferometer

-In both mini spectroscopes, which are based on the invention, the use of a new type of anamorphic mirror optics in combination with image field discriminators leads to a compact optical setup and reduces disturbances in the interferograms.
-This enables measurement in moving objects such as fire storms.
+In these miniature spectroscopes according to the invention, the use of a novel anamorphic mirror optics in combination with field of view discriminators leads to a compact optical arrangement and avoids interfering influences in the interferogram.
+This makes it possible to measure moving objects such as fire storms.